 Access rights are rules that define the access a user can have to a particular object.
 Each access right is associated with a model, a group, and a set of permissions: read, write, create, unlink(delete).
 Access rights are usually created in a CSV file, and its model name is ir.model.access.csv.

 Earlier, there was no need to create any access right or CSV file while installing a module.
 But starting Odoo 12, we need to provide access rights manually to any custom model that we create.
 A user will only be able to use the features he was granted access.

 Through access rights, we can control the user’s access to a module.

 First of all, we need to create a security folder.
 This folder needs to be placed inside our module.

 After that, create an ir.model.access.csv file & security.xml file.
 This file needs to be placed inside the security folder.

 The given file is ir.model.access.csv file.

-In this file, we create two groups, first is manager and second is a user.
-Manage, and user have different level rights according to their own needs.
+In this file, we create two groups, the first is the manager, and second is a user.
+Manage, and users have different levels of rights according to their own needs.

 n this code:- id, name, model_id/id, group_id/id, perm_read, perm_write, perm_create, perm_unlink